microsoft/hlsl-specs/docs/Process.md

 should be noted:

 1. Final decisions about what features are included or excluded from HLSL are made by the MSFT HLSL Team.
-2. This process cannot be used for features that require Shader Model changes because Shader Model collaboration with hardware vendors occurs in private under NDA.
+Our goals are to make HLSL the best programming language across all supported runtime targets, not just DirectX or Vulkan.
-3. Some HLSL features may not go through this process, and may be kept secret during development.
+2. Some HLSL features may not go through this process, and may be kept secret during development.
 We will try to restrict this only to features that require NDAs with hardware vendors, but that may not always be the reason.

 Feature proposals from outside the HLSL team will be interpreted as requests, and may be considered or rejected based on team and release priorities.
 You